telerik/ajax-docs/controls/treelist/data-binding/model-binding-and-strongly-typed-data-controls.md

 For example if SelectMethod returns data from Linq DataContext and if the paging of the bound control is turned on, the executed database query will return only items for the current page.
 If the bound control is sorted by a column the sorting also will be executed on the database and the sorted result will be returned.
 That is because the Linq will optimize the query to performthe sort and page operation as part of the database query.

->note When paging and sorting are applied the entire data source is returned from the database, because the RadTreeList control is a hierarchical control and the data source’s items are not shownin the order that they are ordered into the data source.
+>tip When paging and sorting are applied the entire data source is returned from the database, because the RadTreeList control is a hierarchical control and the data source’s items are not shownin the order that they are ordered into the data source.
 >When the Selectmethod are parameterized the startRowIndex and maximumRows have to be Nullablez,because the RadTreeList always get entire data source and does not pass startRowIndex and maximumRows:
 >